-Robotics involves the conception, design, manufacture, and operation of robots.
-Through hands-on, innovative projects, campers who are passionate about technology and its application will develop a multitude of math, science, engineering and problem-solving skills. .
-Robotics is offered for campers entering grades 3-8 in fall, and meets Monday-Friday during the morning program.
+Robotics Camp involves the conception, design, manufacture, and operation of robots.
+Through hands-on, innovative projects, campers who are passionate about technology and its application will develop a multitude of math, science, engineering, STEM, and problem-solving skills.
+Robotics Camp is offered for students entering grades 3-8 in fall, and meets Monday-Friday during the morning program.
 Based on their individual skills, prior knowledge and length of time in the program, campers will be grouped accordingly and introduced to concepts as follows:

 |Skills and Activities|